mbierman/Firewalla-NextDNS-CLI-install/README.md

    There are more notes in the installation script about configuratoin choices you can make such as:
    - different profiles for VPN connections
-   - different profiles per device (by mac address) e.g. an Apple TV might use a different profile than a desktop .
+   - different profiles per device (by mac address) e.g. an Apple TV might use a different profile than a desktop or a different profile for a child's devices.
+However, Firewalla Groups are not supported by nextDNS so you have to list each device)
    - different profiles per network segment (e.g. an IoT segment might be different from a trusted network)

 4. After editing, run the script